myuh-club/myuh-club-homepage/index.md

 <h5>Dashboard</h5>

 Above is the "Dashboard" page that will be used to direct users to the three main features for signed in user (favorites, search, and reports) and serve as a notification center as well.
+[Find the dashboard here.](http://myuhclub.meteorapp.com/#/add) Be advised the user will not be able to see the dashboard if they are not logged in.
+The user will be redirected to the log in page.

 <p align="center">
 <img src='https://myuh-club.github.io/images/about.png' width='700' height='400' centered>